fconidi/packet-tracer-debian-deps/README.md

 # Description

-This repository fixes for running Cisco Packet Tracer on Debian 13 codename Trixie and SysLinuxOS 13 codename Tirreno.
+This repository fixes missing dependencies for running Cisco Packet Tracer on Debian 13 codename Trixie and SysLinuxOS 13 codename Tirreno.

 > Note: The `.deb` package included in this repository are official Debian packages and are distributed under their respective licenses.